 Here’s a glance at the description of Stray, book one:

 If your eyes don’t like reading on your phone or tablet, play around with color settings of the reading app.
-Stark black on white doesn’t cut it for me, for any extending reading sessions.
+Stark black on white (and white on black background) doesn’t cut it for me, for any extending reading sessions.
+My eyes like a more muted contrast.

-- Try less contrast, like brown text on beige or sepia.
-Or grey text on navy or black.
+- Try LESS contrast, like brown text on beige or sepia background.
+Or grey text on navy or black background.

-- Try using a blue light filter app, if your reading app doesn’t have dimming options.
+- Try using an additional blue light filter app, if your reading app doesn’t have dimming options.

 In Arcadia ebook buy links: